dirnbauer/t3x-nr-vault/docs/delivery-plan.md

 # nr-vault Delivery Plan: Maximum Security with Minimal User Impact

+**Target:** TYPO3 v14.0+ | PHP 8.5+

 ## Executive Summary

-This document outlines the delivery strategy for nr-vault, a TYPO3 secret management extension designed to provide enterprise-grade security while maintaining seamless integration with existing workflows.
+This document outlines the delivery strategy for nr-vault, a TYPO3 v14 secret management extension designed to provide enterprise-grade security while maintaining seamless integration with existing workflows.
 The core philosophy is **"security by default, complexity by choice"** - users get strong protection automatically, with advanced features available when needed.

 ---